ealter/Elm-GUIs/paper/paper.md

 time-varying areas.

 There are two features of Elm we are deliberately avoiding.
-First is the extensive raster drawing library, Graphics.Collage.
+First is the extensive raster drawing library, `Graphics.Collage`.
 Dynamic hover detection is not problematic when using this library because it can be done purely through manual collision detection.
 However, if we used this library, our GUI would be a single raster animation and not a DOM tree.
-Secondly, the Graphics.Input library contains wrappers around HTML checkboxes and dropdowns.
-While we refer to these to show how the technique we develop for hovering generalizes, we avoid them when constructing our menus.
+Secondly, the `Graphics.Input` library contains wrappers around HTML checkboxes and dropdowns.
+We consider creating GUIs with these to be uninteresting and wanted to persue something more general.
+This led to the choice of an interface typically found in the operating system rather than the browser.
+We do refer to the native GUI constructs to show how the technique we develop for hovering generalizes, as the API for buttons and hover detection is very similar.

 It is difficult for the authors to assess what level of knowledge should be assumed on the part of the reader.
 Firstly, readers will range from Elm's